istio/istio.io/content/docs/concepts/policies-and-telemetry/index.md

 An action specifies the list of instances to be delivered to a handler.
 A rule must use the fully qualified names of handlers and instances.
-If the rule, handlers, and instances are all in the same namespace, the namespace suffix can be elided from the fully qualified name as seen in `handler.prometheus`.
+If the rule, handlers, and instances are all in the same namespace, the namespace suffix can be elided from the fully qualified name as seen in `promhandler`.